 What will I study?

 The course combines studio projects and practical workshop based sessions, where ideas and making are integrated.
-Students have a base studio, where design development, group tutorials, crits and presentations take place.
-The Critical and Cultural Studies modules combine lectures, workshops, seminars, and tutorials, and encourage a high level of debate and interaction.
+Students have a studio, where design development, group tutorials, crits and presentations take place.
+Modules combine lectures, workshops, seminars, and tutorials, and encourage a high level of debate and interaction.
 Students are encouraged to see their learning as an interactive experience, in which they play an active part, so that they emerge as resourceful and independent professionals, committed to pursuing their ambitions beyond graduation.
 The degree is staffed by practicing professionals, and Visiting Lecturers who regularly contribute specialist expertise.

 Second Year students choose to focus their interests within the ceramics and glass medium and approach, enabling them to reach the high level of refinement necessary for the professional marketplace.
 We are offering a balance between focused specialist study and experimental mixed media approaches.